 Tuff Butt Classic – Tough Enuff to Help Veterans

 The Tuff Butt Classic is an annual motorcycle ride event in Central Oregon sponsored by VFW Post 4108.
-Visit the new website at http://www.tuffbuttclassic.org/ for updates as they become available.
+Visit the Tuff Butt Classic Website for updates as they become available.

 Our Post distributes Buddy Poppy’s on Memorial Day weekend.
 Look for our volunteers outside Fred Meyer’s, Walmart and Logan’s on May 27-29.
 Buddy Poppy’s are never sold, they are a thank you for your donation.
 Stop by our volunteer tables and donate to help veterans in our area.